ANNOUNCING THE 61ST ANNUAL MEETING

 UPDATE ON LIFETIME INSURANCE CAPS LEGISLATION

 On February 13, 2009 the Health Insurance Coverage Protection Act (S. 2706/H. 6528) was introduced in the US Senate and US House of Representatives.
 Several Chapters of the National Hemophilia Foundation worked very hard to get this legislation introduced because treating bleeding disorders can exhaust, in just a few years, the current $1-2 million cap on the total amount an insurer will pay toward a patient’s medical claims.
+If you have more questions you can always contact us.

 The new legislation proposes three changes to group insurance plans: